Smart Donkey Uses Awesome Problem-Solving Skills To Cross Fence

 Oreste the donkey didn’t fancy jumping over a fence, as his pals Pedro and Domenico had just done.

-The Paradase donkey sanctuary in Ronco Scrivia, northern Italy, shared the heartwarming footage it filmed at its facility to Facebook on Wednesday.
+The Paradase donkey sanctuary in Ronco Scrivia, northern Italy, shared the heartwarming footage staff filmed at its facility to Facebook on Wednesday.

-“Pedro and Domenico jump, Oreste thinks about it a bit… and finds another solution,” the sanctuary captioned the clip, which by early Saturday had garnered more than 35 million views.
+“Pedro and Domenico jump, Oreste thinks about it a bit… and finds another solution,” the sanctuary captioned the clip.
+It had garnered more than 35 million views by Saturday morning.

 Check it out above.